AllianceSCC/AllianceSCC.github.io/for_scientists.md

 * Inclusive Research Design & Analysis --- Let us help ensure that your research can draw robust conclusions about the broadest population(s) possible.

-* Reproducible Research --- Let us help you convert your data analyisis and manuscript writing process into straight-forward, collaborative workflows to improve repeatable data cleaning, analysis and visualization that can be easily shared and documented.
+* Reproducible Research --- Let us help you convert your data analysis and manuscript writing process into straight-forward, collaborative workflows to improve repeatable data cleaning, analysis and visualization that can be easily shared and documented.

 ## [Schedule your FREE 15 min Consultation](https://calendly.com/alliance_scc/free-consult)